 (ii)have a Bachelor's degree, normally with honours at second upper division or equivalent, and have been registered in a course of study for a Master's degree at this University for at least one year and have demonstrated research ability.

-For the general qualifications required for admission to the Graduate School please refer to the following website: http://www.gs.cuhk.edu.hk/page/EntryRequirements.
+For the general qualifications required for admission and English language requirments for admission to the Graduate School please refer to the following website: https://www.gs.cuhk.edu.hk/admissions/admissions/requirements.

 The programme is research oriented.
 A Student may be required to attend and participate in seminars/workshops of the School, as well as those of relevant topics offered by other departments as deemed appropriate by the supervisors.
 They also have to present seminars summarizing research work performed.
 A total of at least 36 units with a written thesis are required for graduation.
 The 36 units should be taken from the following sections:

 HK$42,100 per annum (Full-time) and HK$42,100 per annum (Part-time) The tuition fee for part-time mode is calculated in self-finance basis.

 Online application and application fee submission: https://www.gs.cuhk.edu.hk/page/ApplicationforAdmission (Only online admission application will be accepted).